 Now, I’ve talked about my opinion on vegetables on the blog before, but it bears repeating.
 Raw vegetables are boring and, for me personally, are so difficult and uncomfortable to digest.
 My favorite way to pull out flavors and make veggies palatable is to roast ’em up with all the spices and all the garnishes.
 Plus, in our house, it can be tough to get enough vegetables in (I’m looking at you, Ryan.
 Rowsdower eats plenty of veggies.) so, if I can enhance the flavor in any way, shape, or form, to make sure “someone” eats more vegetables, I will!
 If you have a picky or troublesome eater at home, I promise they will love this recipe!

 Never did I ever think that carrots would become one of my favorite foods but, when ya add some maple syrup and cheese to the top, they are SO GOOD.
-The maple syrup intensifies the natural sweetness of the carrots and the Parmesan is, well... it's cheese.
-And cheese is good on anything and everything.
+The maple syrup intensifies the natural sweetness of the carrots and the Parmesan is, well… it’s cheese.
+And cheese is good on all of the things.

-This recipe is gluten-free, refined-sugar free, low-FODMAP, and vegetarian!
+This recipe is low-carb (maple-flavored syrup), gluten-free, refined-sugar free, low-FODMAP (maple syrup), and vegetarian!

 Prep time: 5-10 mins

 1/4 cup grated Parmesan cheese, plus more for garnish

 - Preheat oven to 400 degrees.

 - Line baking sheet with foil and lightly coat with avocado oil cooking spray.

 - Place washed and peeled carrots on baking sheet.